rjodomin/rjodomin/README.md

 # 👋 Hi there!
 I'm **Raisa J Ochoa**

-### 🔭 Full‑Stack Developer | Passionate about web development and new technologies
+### 🔭 Full‑Stack Developer | Passionate about web development and new technologies | Love exploring audiovisual technologies, design, and the blend of programming with art

 🌍 Based in **Sevilla**
 💼 Currently studying at **MEDAC**